-While going D2C represents a big change for many brands, with the right consumer insights, you can ensure your journey not only delivers at scale, but will forge new long-term relationships with customers.
+While going direct to consumer represents a big change for many brands, with the right consumer insights, you can ensure your journey not only delivers at scale, but will forge new long-term relationships with customers.

 What is direct-to-consumer and why are brands doing it?

-With DTC marketing, brands promote a product or service straight to their target consumers, bypassing intermediary channels such as third-party retailers, whether that’s the bricks-and-mortar or ecommerce kind.
+With direct to consumer marketing, brands promote a product or service straight to their target consumers, bypassing intermediary channels such as third-party retailers, whether that’s the bricks-and-mortar or ecommerce kind.

 It allows businesses to own their entire purchase journey, rather than just the product, and to behave more like a tech operator, testing and learning with valuable new first-party data.

-While DTC is nothing new, it’s picking up new speed in 2020.
+While direct to consumer is nothing new, it’s picking up new speed in 2020.
 And it’s not just young, digitally native brands that are adopting; Kraft Heinz and PepsiCo are some of the largest CPG brands we’ve seen take the plunge in recent weeks (more details below).

 And we know why this approach is becoming an increasingly efficient retail strategy.

 From our research conducted in Q1 2020, here are some key insights into why direct to consumer works from a customer perspective.

 Consumers are taking charge of their purchase journey: Search engines were still the primary discovery channel, with a third of consumers finding new brands this way, and 51% using them for brand or product research.

 They want authentic brand experiences: 34% wanted their favorite brands to improve their knowledge and skills.